 Because the Unincorporated County has limited areas where sewer is available to allow higherdensity development, it must make the best use of those areas and minimum residential density requirements apply.
-Additionally, all areas with public sewer and Urban Residential land use (R1,
+Additionally, all areas with public sewer and Urban Residential land use (R1, R2 and R3) are considered to be Housing Opportunity Areas.
+The County administers two Housing Opportunity Area Programs, including one for rental housing and one for ownership housing.

-18 Gov. Code §-65852.2 regarding supportive housing and 65852.22 regarding ADUs (Zoning Code §26-88-060, 26-88-061)
+Gov. Code § 65852.2 regarding supportive housing and 65852.22 regarding ADUs (Zoning Code § 26-88-060, 26-88-061)